 In the summer of 2012, I worked as a stand-in for George Takei, and I’ve appeared as an extra in movies such as Me, Earl, and the Dying Girl and Father and Daughters.

 Currently, I teach at the University of Pittsburgh and manage the Writing Department’s social media initiatives.
-My debut novel Eighty Days of Sunlight is forthcoming on July 9 from Thought Catalog Books.
+My debut novel Eighty Days of Sunlight is now out from Thought Catalog Books.
 In my spare time, I’m putting the finishing touches on a second novel and a story collection.

 Contact: robertyune [at] gmail [dot] com